-House Intelligence Chair: No Evidence Of Alleged Trump Tower Wiretap
+House Intelligence Chair Says He Doesn't Believe Trump Tower Was Wiretapped

 The former president's office has denied the charge.
 Former Director of National Intelligence James Clapper has said he knew of no warrant to wiretap Trump.

-Graham says he knows of no evidence of such a warrant, but added that he's now "getting concerned, because it's taking so long to answer my letter."
+Graham says he knows of no evidence of such a warrant but added that he is now "getting concerned, because it's taking so long to answer my letter."
+The House Intelligence Committee had asked the Department of Justice to provide evidence backing up the president's claim by March 13.
+Nunes and Schiff now say they expect an answer by March 20.

-Intelligence officials have concluded that Russia employed cyberattacks during the presidential campaign intended to hurt the Hillary Clinton campaign and aid Trump.
+Intelligence officials have concluded that Russia employed cyberattacks during the presidential campaign intended to hurt Hillary Clinton and aid Trump.

-Nunes said it's possible that conversations Trump campaign officials had with Russia were captured in surveillance of Russian officials.
+Nunes said it is possible that conversations Trump campaign officials had with Russia were captured in surveillance of Russian officials, such as contact between former national security adviser Michael Flynn and Russia's ambassador to the U.S. Nunes expressed concern that such surveillance was leaked for political motivation and is asking for more information on such surveillance from the intelligence community.